 - Large objects are not replicated using PostgreSQL logical replication.

-Know more about the limitations of PostgreSQL logical replication here.
+Take a look at the limitations of PostgreSQL logical replication in detail.

 Use Cases of Postgres Logical Replication